 At Suzanne Bruce and Associates, our Center for Skin Research conducts medical and cosmetic research trials for pharmaceutical and cosmeceutical companies, laser manufacturers and clinical research organizations.
-To learn more about the dermatology research being conducted at our Houston and Katy offices, please review our current trials or call our office at (713) 985-0210.
+To learn more about the dermatology research being conducted at our Houston office, please review our current trials or call our office at (713) 985-0210.

 Types of Dermatology Studies

 We conduct medical studies of the skin, hair, and nails for major and emerging pharmaceutical companies.
 We help these companies, and the clinical research organizations that often oversee their trials, test new and generic oral and topical medications for skin conditions such as acne, actinic keratosis, psoriasis, and rosacea.
 We also perform cosmetic studies for wrinkles and skin rejuvenation, including trials for permanent and temporary dermal fillers, lasers and cosmeceuticals.
 Most are seeking U.S. Food and Drug Administration approval.

 As a clinical research site, we are part of an important process, helping innovative remedies prove their safety and worth and make their way to market.
 We see our work with generics, when they make the grade, as a way to lower the cost of medication for consumers.